 Dr. Walther R. Volbach became the company’s artistic director.

-Geoffrey T. Hobday became director and conductor of Fort Worth Opera.
+Geoffrey T. Hobday became General Director and conductor of Fort Worth Opera.

 German-born Rudolf Kruger was appointed music director and conductor.
 During the next twenty-eight years under his leadership, the company became a nationally recognized regional opera.

 The season was expanded from three to four productions a year with the assistance of the Ford Foundation.
 Artists from the Metropolitan Opera began to appear on our stage.